 2.2 Time-lapse photography of sediment plumes

 A Moultrie GameSpy I-35 trail camera was installed on the south side of Faga'alu Bay (Figure 1) in January and February 2014 to capture images of sediment plumes following storms.
-The camera was deployed in time-lapse mode at a 15 minute interval.
-While sediment concentrations cannot be inferred from the images, the brown-colored, terrigenous sediment was clearly visible in contrast to the normally clear ocean water, showing the spatial trajectory of the plume.
+The camera was deployed in time-lapse mode at a 15-min interval.
+Although sediment concentrations cannot be inferred from the images, the brown-colored, terrigenous sediment was clearly visible in contrast to the normally clear ocean water, showing the pattern and, using sequential images, the trajectory of the plume.

 2.3 Sediment collection and composition

-2.3.1 Sediment traps: Sampling scheme